MrThygesen16/COMP3100Stage2/README.md

                   2.4: 6/6

 7. That should be it.
+The results at the bottom indicate the marks (out of 9) for the test script.

 ----